 Dr Eisuke Koya

 Learned associations about food rewards and the environmental cues that predict their availability play an important role in conditions such as food cravings.
-For example, when we are exposed to food-associated cues (e.g. fast food logo), we may crave for a hamburger.
-In laboratory mice, exposure to food-associated cues can elicit conditioned responses, such as food-seeking (Ziminski et al., 2017 J Neuroscience).
+For example, when we are exposed to food-associated cues (e.g. The Golden Arches), we may crave for a hamburger.
+In laboratory mice, we can model these cravings by exposing mice to food-associated cues and eliciting conditioned responses, such as food-seeking (Ziminski et al., 2017 J Neuroscience).
 Our previous research has shown that a minority of sparsely distributed sets of neurons called ‘neuronal ensembles’ encode learned associations about cues and rewards.

 Visit the Koya lab pages for more information and a full list of publications.